LonMcGregor/StopKillingGamesReport/CRANotes.md

 34.1
 > Every contract to supply digital content is to be treated as including a term that the quality of the digital content is satisfactory.

 i.e. every sale of a game implies that the game as delivered must be satisfactory.
-A game suddenyl dying is obviously unsatisfactory
+A game suddenly dying is obviously unsatisfactory

 34.2
 > The quality of digital content is satisfactory if it meets the standard that a reasonable person would consider satisfactory, taking account of—